Stock events for Vail Resorts, Inc. (MTN)

 Ownership

-Vail Resorts, Inc. has high institutional ownership, with 465 institutional owners and shareholders holding a total of 40,149,780 shares, accounting for approximately 90.3% to 94.9% of the company.
-Major institutional owners include Bamco Inc /ny/, Capital International Investors, Vanguard Group Inc, BlackRock, Inc., Capital World Investors, Oasis Management Co Ltd., Charles Schwab Investment Management Inc, State Street Corp, First Pacific Advisors, LP and Harris Associates L P.
+Vail Resorts, Inc. (MTN) is largely owned by institutional investors, holding over 85% of the company's shares.
+Major institutional shareholders include Bamco Inc /Ny/, Capital International Investors, Vanguard Group Inc., BlackRock, Inc., Baron Capital Management, Oasis Management Co Ltd., Charles Schwab Investment Management Inc, State Street Corp, and First Pacific Advisors, LP.
+Individual investors also hold a portion of the company's stock.

 Ask Our Expert AI Analyst